How does the programme work?

 You are enabled through the course to deepen your own practice and understanding of a particular approach (i.e. urban agriculture) through module assignments and the research that will contribute to your dissertation.

-Whatever your area of interest and initiative, you will be studying on Researching Holistic Approaches to Agroecology with colleagues from different parts of the world, with different levels of expertise, and with different approaches to the subject matter and its application.
+Whatever your area of interest and initiative, you will be studying on Researching Holistic Agroecology with colleagues from different parts of the world, with different levels of expertise, and with different approaches to the subject matter and its application.
 This makes for a very rich and rewarding forum for research.